 What else is there to see at Britannia Shipyards?

-Built as a cannery in the 1800s but transformed into a boat-building complex a century ago, this fascinating National Historic Site has a rich and authentic story to tell.
-Explore the preserved living quarters and tool-lined boat sheds and you’ll discover just what it was like here back in the day.
+Built as a cannery in the 1800s but transformed into a boat-building complex a century ago, this fascinating National Historic Site has a rich and gritty story to tell.
+Explore the preserved living quarters and tool-lined boat sheds and you’ll discover what it was like to live and work here back in the day.
+The attraction is free to enter at any time, so planning a return trip outside the festival weekend should definitely be on your agenda.

 How do I get to the festival?